 The content itself breaks down important stories in the Old & New Testament into 52 short stories – one for each week.
 It stayed true to scripture while making it easy for preschool-aged children to understand.

-We worked out way through this entire book, plus paired it along with our Bible journaling and it was sooooo good!
+We worked our way through this entire book, plus paired it with our Bible journaling and it was sooooo good!
 The perfect book to start your children with at an early age.

-The pictures helped bring the stories to life and were a great starting point in helping my daughter retain the things we were reading.
+The beautiful illustrations inside helped bring the stories to life and were a great starting point in helping my daughter retain the things we were reading.
 She was still learning to write, so being able to use this printable Bible journal to draw based off of the pictures was wonderful.

 My favorite thing is at the end of every story there is a question to help kids retain what they have read, and it relates EVERY story back to Jesus… so important!